Tolerance and fit are essential concepts for any engineer designing mechanical assemblies.

 Engineering fit can be divided into three types: clearance, transition, and interference.
 Each of the these types of fit can then be broken down into two major subcategories.

-There will always be some variation in tolerances for different manufacturing methods, which means that fit is a continuum rather than completely separate stages.
+There will always be some variation in tolerances for different manufacturing methods and depending on the 3D printing process, which means that fit is a continuum rather than completely separate stages.
 For example, larger clearance fits trade precision for freedom of movement.
 Tighter transition fits are stronger, but cause more wear on the connection.
 An interference fit that requires more force to join will be more challenging to disassemble.

 Free movement of a component requires clearance, or space between the active surfaces.
 Achieve clearance by ensuring that the tolerance zones of the active surfaces do not overlap.